SolaceProducts/pubsubplus-kubernetes-quickstart/docs/EventBrokerOperatorUserGuide.md

 The secrets must contain following data files: `username_admin_password` and `username_monitor_password` with password contents, respectively.

->**Important**: these secrets are used at initial broker deployment to setup passwords.
+>**Important**: These secrets are used at initial broker deployment to setup passwords.
 Changing the secret contents later will not result in password updates in the broker.
-However changing the secret contents at a later point will be service affecting as scripts in the broker container itself are using the passwords stored to access the broker's own management service.
-To fix a password discrepancy, log into each broker pod and using [CLI password change](https://docs.solace.com/Admin/Configuring-Internal-CLI-User-Accounts.htm#Changing-CLI-User-Passwords) ensure to set the password for the user account to the same as in the secret.
+However changing the secret contents at a later point is service affecting as scripts in the broker container itself are using the passwords stored to access the broker's own management service.
+To fix a password discrepancy, log into each broker pod and use [CLI password change](https://docs.solace.com/Admin/Configuring-Internal-CLI-User-Accounts.htm#Changing-CLI-User-Passwords) to set the password for the user account to the same as in the secret.

 #### Secrets